DavidABau/Human-AI-Coherence-Corpus/Tools/interaction-modes-quick-guide.md

 This tool helps you choose *how* to respond in a conversation.

+Most conversational breakdowns are mode mismatches, not disagreement

 Different situations require different modes.
 Using the wrong mode often creates confusion, tension, or breakdown.